-Understand the legal and financial issues
+Understand the financial issues

 - Don’t underestimate your initial investment and funding.
 You will need to provide set up costs and some on-going costs until your business begins bringing in customers.
 Most of the suggestions included in this article will have a cost attached to it, and you need to understand those costs before you start off.